×

 On the other hand, an echocardiography can take up to sixty minutes to complete.
 During the exam, technicians ensure they take good pictures of your heart before it is over.

-Details provided by ECG vs. ECHO
+Details Provided by ECG vs. ECHO

 The diagnostic details provided by an echocardiogram and an ECG differ.